brisbanemakerspace/bms-wiki/tools.md

 ## Woodworking
-**Due to the current lack of an induction process for members, these tools can only be used by staff for small/once off jobs.**
+Due to the current lack of an induction process for members, these tools can only be used by staff for small/once off jobs.
+We are in the process of setting up a proper induction process so stay tuned!
 - [Mitre Saw
 		![makita-mitre-saw.png](/woodworking/makita-mitre-saw.png =60x)
 	](/tools/woodworking/makita-mitre-saw)